Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 No burn barrels!
-Burn barrel use was banned in the State of Washington in 2000, and burning garbage has been illegal since 1967.
+Burn barrel use was banned in Washington in 2000, and burning garbage has been illegal since 1967.

 Notwithstanding the language in 307.2.1, bonfires do require a permit and shall not be conducted within 50 feet of a structure or combustible material unless the fire is contained in a barbecue pit.
 Conditions which could cause a fire to spread within 50 feet of a structure shall be eliminated prior to ignition.
 Only dry, seasoned wood may be burned.
 Construction scraps, green wood, shrub trimmings, leaves, and other refuse are prohibited for use as fuel.
 If a bonfire is on a salt water beach, it shall not be located in areas where substantial driftwood accumulations exist.